Eye surgery

 The nerve is a branch of the trigeminal nerve.
 It provides analgesia to the upper lids.
 Lower lid anesthesia is most readily performed using a line block.

-Optic nerve blocks are required, not only for standing enucleations, but for any enucleation (even those performed under general anesthesia).
+Optic nerve blocks are required for any enucleation (even those performed under general anesthesia).
 This is due to the oculocardiac reflex.
-Traction on the optic nerve can lead to cardiac asystole due to this reflex.
+Traction (pulling) on the optic nerve can lead to life-threatening bradycardia or cardiac asystole due to this reflex.
 Options include a 4 point block, a Peterson block, and several versions of retrobulbar blocks.

 Curved needle retrobulbar block – epidural or spinal needle (20 or 18ga) and 10-20cc lidocaine